kreibaum/pacosako/README.md

 When translations are available, merge changes from weblate into the main branch as described above.

-Add your language to `frontend/pytrans.json` to make it available to the Elm code.
+Add your language to `frontend/i18n-config.json` to make it available to the Elm code.
-Then run `pytrans.py` in the frontend directory.
-The `Translations.elm` file is now updated and the Elm compiler should direct you to the next steps.
+Then use `i18n_gen` in the frontend directory to switch to it.

-Afterwards you also need to update the `languageChoiceV2` function in `Header.elm`.
+Afterwards, you also need to update the `languageChoiceV2` function in `Header.elm`.

-Note that locally switching language doesn't work with the buttons, and instead you need to run `pytrans.py Esperanto` or the equivalent for your language.
+Note that locally switching language doesn't work with the buttons, and instead you need to run `i18n_gen Esperanto` or the equivalent for your language.
 This is because the language is set at compile time, so the app only has one language at a time.

 In the backend you need to adapt the `get_static_language_file` function to make